rayzhuca/d-adapation-impl/README.md

-# D-Adaption Implementation
+# D-Adaptation Implementation

-This repository contains an implementation for D-Adaption and also as well as a standard implementation of a CNN model for solving MNIST, which utilizes D-Adaption.
+This repository contains an implementation for D-Adaptation and also as well as a standard implementation of a CNN model for solving MNIST, which utilizes D-Adaptation.

 The two relevant files are:

--   `d_adam`: Implementation of the Adam variant of D-Adaption
+-   `d_adam`: Implementation of the Adam variant of D-Adaptation
 -   `train_mnist`: CNN Model for MNIST

 The code closely follows the official implementation.